PFGimenez/PFGimenez.github.io/_pages/about.md

 ## Other collaborations

 I regularly work with researchers from:
-- DGA (Bruz) on intrusion detection
+- DGA-MI (Bruz) on intrusion detection
-- Institut Mines-Télécom (Palaiseau) on intrusion detection and data generation
+- Institut Mines-Télécom (Palaiseau) on data generation
-- IRIT (Toulouse) on data mining
+- IRIT (Toulouse) on machine learning
 - LAAS-CNRS (Toulouse) on formal language theory applied to security

 # Recent publications